-> The air conditioners that are well cared for can last even longer, usually up to 15 years.
-If you’re not sure about the condition of your unit, our team can come out and do an inspection to give you an idea as to how well it has been cared for.
+The air conditioners that are well cared for can last even longer, usually up to 15 years.
+If you’re not sure about the condition of your unit, our team can come out and inspect it to give you an idea as to how well it has been cared for.
 We can also make recommendations for maintenance steps that can extend its life.

 You also want to think about the air quality in your home.
 Is your air conditioner helping to manage the humidity?
 Is it working well enough to reduce allergens in the air like mold?
 If your air quality is bad, your HVAC unit may be to blame.

-It may be that your older unit simply does not have the capacity to work as well as a new unit does.
+It may be that your older unit simply cannot work as well as a new unit does.
 We typically see air conditioners begin to decline after the 10-year mark.
 If you schedule annual maintenance, your air conditioner could easily last for 15 years or longer with great efficiency and indoor air quality.
 It all depends on how well you care for your unit.